Non-vanishing of geodesic periods of automorphic forms: Introduction

 In this paper, we introduce a method to ``lift'' the distribution of the vertical periods to study the closed geodesic periods.
 In particular, this means that our methods rely crucially on the existence of a cusp for $\Gamma$.
-We do this by investigating the relation between the sets of double cosets $\Gamma_{\infty} \backslash \Gamma / \Gamma_{\infty}$ and hyperbolic conjugacy classes of $\Gamma$ via the study of a particular graph.
-Recall that to each closed geodesic $\CC$ on $X_\Gamma$ corresponds a primitive hyperbolic conjugacy class $\{\gamma\}$ of $\Gamma$ such that the length $\ell(\CC)$ is up to a small error given by $\log |\tr(\gamma)|$.
-This means that
+We do this by investigating the relation between double cosets $\Gamma_{\infty} \backslash \Gamma / \Gamma_{\infty}$ and hyperbolic conjugacy classes of $\Gamma$ via the study of a particular graph.
+Recall that to each oriented closed geodesic $\CC$ on $\mathcal{X}_\Gamma$ corresponds a primitive hyperbolic conjugacy class $\{\gamma\}$ of $\Gamma$ such that the length $\ell(\CC)$ is up to a small error given by $2\log |\tr(\gamma)|$ (see eq.\ (\ref{eq:elltrace})).
+We define